university-of-york/uoy-app-course-search/README.md

 #### Visual Testing

-Thi repo uses [Percy](https://percy.io/ad91c322/uoy-app-course-search) for visual testing - this allows us to see UI changes as a result of each pull request.
+This repo uses [Percy](https://percy.io/ad91c322/uoy-app-course-search) for visual testing - this allows us to see UI changes as a result of each pull request.
 More details can be found in the [University of York Wiki page](https://wiki.york.ac.uk/pages/viewpage.action?pageId=220921899) (University users only).

 ### Deployment